vasylenko/devdosvid.blog/cv/cv.md

 Jun 2011 – Nov 2014
 :   ### Support Engineer – "YourServerAdmin"

-    Grew up from a Level-1 tech support engineer (communication with customers and initial problem analysis) to Level-3 System Administrator responsible for complex technical tasks and daily shift management.
+    I grew up from a Level-1 tech support engineer (communication with customers and initial problem analysis) to Level-3 System Administrator responsible for complex technical tasks and daily shift management.

 Skills
 ----------------------------------